FAQs about Gulf of Maine Floating Offshore Wind Research Array

 Will future commercial projects be located at the same site as the research array?

 The future decision on where to site the research array does not predetermine commercial lease siting decisions going forward; the federal government will go through a separate process to identify specific commercial lease areas.
 Part of the siting considerations for the research array are to better understand the impacts of a multi-turbine offshore wind projects in an area that is illustrative of potential locations for commercial projects so there is an increased, science-based understanding of how offshore wind can co-exist with existing users.
-No assets of the research array will be “overbuilt” to accommodate a future project, though this work will inform future opportunities.
+The project will not be designed to accommodate future projects at the site, though this work will inform future opportunities.

 What are the decommissioning requirements?

 Per federal requirements, it the time of lease issuance, the state and/or developer will be required to provide $300,000 in financial assurance via a bond or other instrument.
 Additional decommissioning financial assurance will be required before approving activities in the lease area, including site assessment or project development.
 BOEM will determine the decommissioning financial assurance required based on anticipated decommissioning costs.

 How is the Magnuson-Stevens Act applicable to this project?